 Alachua County Library District is pleased to be hosting its third annual Author Series!

-The 2017 Author Series brings a broad spectrum of writers—featuring a Pulitzer Prize winner whose latest novel is up for a national award, a University of Florida professor’s latest up for the National Book Award this year, the first full biography of Gainesville’s legendary Harry Crews—there’s something for everyone this year.
-Each author will speak, answer questions and be available for book signings.
+The 2018 Author Series brings a broad spectrum of writers.
+Each will speak, answer questions and be available for book signings.
 Copies of their books will be available for sale at the events.
 Library copies may be reserved by clicking on the author name links below.
 The series is made possible through the generosity of the Friends of the Library.
 All events will be at the Headquarters Branch.

 If a person with a disability needs an accommodation in order to participate in this event he or she is entitled, at no cost to him or her, to the provision of certain assistance.
 Please contact the Alachua County Library District at 352-334-3910 at least three (3) days prior to the event.
 TTY users please call 711 (Florida Relay Service).